 Moisture and air

-A lot of preppers are storing dried grains in large quantities, because grains are cheap and if stored in proper conditions they will have a self-life of over 30 years.
+A lot of preppers are storing dried grains in large quantities, because grains are cheap.
+If stored in proper conditions they will have a self-life of over 30 years.
 Before you store anything dried you should determine the moisture content of that food item.
 If you don’t have the information on the general moisture of the grains, you can purchase a grain digital moisture meter.
 These are commonly used by farmers to know the moisture content in their grains.
 It is recommended to store grains that do not have a moisture content of more than 10%.
 Anything that is above 10% will not store properly and it’s risky to can it.
 The situation is different for beans, as they should have less than 10% moisture to be properly canned.

 If your food has a high content of moisture, it will provide a perfect environment for bacteria and mold development, but also for insect infestation.
 A method for preventing moisture buildup in your grain containers is to add some oxygen absorbers to your cans or buckets.
 Besides acting like a drying agent they will also stop the oil from foods going rancid and prevent the growth of fungi.
 Some preppers use dessicants to remove moisture but the oxygen absorbers can be just as effective.